ambsenyestudi/aspnetCoreAuthenticationFromNoobToPro/Docs/Password.md

 }
 ```

-So instead of setting the context User we user its sing in methods.
+So instead of setting the Context User we user its sing in methods.
 Of course, we need to user the scheme name so there wouldn’t be any sing in at all.
 Luckily [IdentityConstants](https://github.com/dotnet/aspnetcore/blob/master/src/Identity/Core/src/IdentityConstants.cs)
 provides us with the applicationscheme of its own setting at [IdentityServiceCollectionExtensions](https://github.com/dotnet/aspnetcore/blob/master/src/Identity/Core/src/IdentityServiceCollectionExtensions.cs)

-So effectively all is set for you at AddIndentity() and it’s not configurable for you any more, even the redirect path to login!!!
+So effectively all is set for you at AddIndentity() and it’s not configurable for you anymore, even the redirect path to login!!!

 ### UserManager

-We implemented the check password a user manager taking example in [UserManager](https://github.com/dotnet/aspnetcore/blob/master/src/Identity/Extensions.Core/src/UserManager.cs)
+We implemented the check password at user manager taking example of [UserManager](https://github.com/dotnet/aspnetcore/blob/master/src/Identity/Extensions.Core/src/UserManager.cs)
 at Identity/Extensions.Core where at line about 700 you can observe the following method
 ```
 public virtual async Task<bool> CheckPasswordAsync(TUser user, string password)